Hugoverissimo21/LSH-Recommender/README.md

 ## Methodology and Results

 The first step was to download all the MovieLens datasets, which are available in various sizes (100K, 1M, 10M, 20M, and 25M).
-Not all the datasets were `.csv`, so `pandas` was used to convert them to `.csv` format.
+Not all the datasets were `.csv`, so `pandas` was used to convert them to `.csv` format (`data/to_csv.ipynb`).

 Then, a `prototype.ipynb` was used to create a local prototype using the smallest dataset (100K).
 This notebook is well-documented and serves as a foundation for understanding the implementation.

-Since, the hyperparameters (similarity thresholds, number of hash functions and length of each hash bucket) were empirically chosen, the next step was to perform hyperparameter tuning (`tuning.ipynb`), with the 100K dataset locally, using a partial cross-validation approach to evaluate different configurations.
+Since the hyperparameters (similarity thresholds, number of hash functions and length of each hash bucket) were empirically chosen, the next step was to perform hyperparameter tuning (`tuning.ipynb`), with the 100K dataset locally, using a partial cross-validation approach to evaluate different configurations.
 The dataset was split into 10 folds but only 5 passed by the validation step to avoid extensive computation time.
 The best configuration was selected based on RMSE and execution time.

 After this tunning, a `deploy.py` was used to run the optimized version of the recommender system, both locally and on a high-performance computer (HPC), using `spark-submit` and all the MovieLens datasets.